entangledloops/slidingpuzzle/README.md

     return heuristic(board)
 ```

-Just change `"my_model_version` to the string you used in your model class.
+Just change `"my_model_version"` to the string you used in your model class.

 And you use it as expected: